 Replaying logged messages is done on a per endpoint basis, and can be initiated using the Solace PubSub+ Manager, SEMP, Solace CLI commands, or by a client application using a Solace API when it binds to a Guaranteed endpoint.
 As we discussed in Types of Replay Requests, a replay request can initiate the playback of all the logged messages, or start from a given date and time, with the condition that if a start date and time are provided, they must not be for some future date and time.
 In either case, all clients bound to the replaying endpoint are disconnected, except the client requesting the replay if done through a bind request.

-Windowing is used while replaying messages to the replaying endpoint; this means that only a certain number of messages are replayed to the endpoint before the message broker waits for a replayed message to be consumed from the replaying endpoint.
+Windowing is used while replaying messages to the replaying endpoint; this means that only a certain number of messages are replayed to the endpoint before the event broker waits for a replayed message to be consumed from the replaying endpoint.

 Endpoint already undergoing a replay?